invariantlabs-ai/invariant/README.md

 This rule will scan all LLM messages (including assistant and user messages) for the banned phrase, and error out LLM and MCP requests that violate the pattern.

 Here, `(msg: Message)` automatically is assigned every checkable message, whereas the second line executes like regular Python.
-To facilitate checking Guardrails comes with an extensive standard library of operations, also described in the [documentation](https://explorer.invariantlabs.ai/docs/)
+To facilitate checking Guardrails comes with an extensive standard library of operations, also described in the [documentation](https://invariantlabs-ai.github.io/docs/mcp-scan/guardrails-reference/)

 ## Using Guardrails via Gateway

 Guardrails is integrated via [Gateway](https://github.com/invariantlabs-ai/invariant-gateway), which automatically evaluates your rules on each LLM and MCP request (before and after).

-To learn more about how to use Guardrails via its Gateway, go to the [Developer Quickstart Guide](https://explorer.invariantlabs.ai/docs/#getting-started-as-developer).
+To learn more about how to use Guardrails via its Gateway, go to the [Developer Quickstart Guide](https://invariantlabs-ai.github.io/docs/mcp-scan/guardrails-reference/).

 ## Using Guardrails programmatically

 You can also use the `invariant-ai` package directly, to load and evaluate guardrailing rules (policies) directly in code, given some agent trace.

 The snippet below runs Guardrails entirely locally on your machine.
-You can also switch to `Policy.from_string(...)` from the `invariant.analyzer` package, which evaluates your rules via the Invariant Guardrails API (`INVARIANT_API_KEY` required, [get one here](https://explorer.invariantlabs.ai)).

 ```python
 from invariant.analyzer import LocalPolicy